Horizon Line in Painting Mistakes

 Read this paragraph carefully.

 Imagine if you are in still water up to your eyes, the surface of the water is a perfect straight line, that is the eye level.
 That is also called the horizon line.
-It doesn’t matter if you look up, down or stand on your head, the water line (eye level, horizon line) will stay there.
-So think of the horizon line in your painting as the perfectly level plain at the eye level of you if you were there looking at the actual scene.
+It doesn’t matter if you look up or down, the water line (eye level, horizon line) will stay there.
+Think of the horizon line in your painting as the perfectly level plain at the eye level.
+Your eye level, if you were there looking at the actual scene.

 Putting this eye level too high up the canvas is a most often problem with beginners paintings.